varundhall/my-IMDB-collection/README.md

 # my-IMDB-collection
 Python Script to create IMDB database (.csv) for user's local movie collection

-Create your local movie collection database without using any 3rd party IMDB API.
+Create your local movies database without using any 3rd party IMDB API, this script fetches the data directly from IMDB.

-This script fetches the data directly from IMDB.
+The CSV(.csv) file can be used to sort the movies on the basis of IMDB ratings, votes, release year or filter on the basis of genres, cast, producer.
+CSV file can be opened in LibreOffice or MSFT Excel for better readibility.

 ## Features